Today's Candidates Crave Straightforward Mobile Applications and Acknowledgement (Even if the Answer is No)

 The skills a copywriter needs will vary greatly from the skills someone will need to manage workers in the warehouse.
 Your application should "speak" to the position you're hiring for.

-Yes, certain fields in the application will apply to everyone across the board, such as contact info.
-But other fields will likely be custom to the position.
-For example, the manager for the warehouse position shouldn't see a field that asks for links to writing samples.
+Yes, certain boxes in the application will apply to everyone across the board, such as contact info.
+But other boxes will likely be custom to the position.
+For example, the manager for the warehouse position shouldn't see a box that asks for links to writing samples.

 Another thing to keep in mind: make the application only as long as it needs to be for any given position.
 Studies show that applicants will give up on applications that are overly long or complex.
 Software Advice says, "Fifty-five percent of job seekers say a long application process contributes to a negative candidate experience."